marciof/Eon/specification/Specification.md

 ## `=` ##

 Compares two or more values and returns true if they all are or have the same value, or false otherwise.

+If less than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.

 ```
 (= x y ...) : Boolean